IowaDave/home-made-home-monitor/README.md

     }  // SD card
 ~~~

-There is more to write.
+Some of these SD card adapters may have a wiring layout onboard which causes them to monopolize the SPI hardware.
+I gave up trying to fix that problem because time is finite and has other uses, and the SD card reader is really the only SPI device my project needs.

+<p><a href="#components">Back to List of Components</a></p>

+## There Is More To Say

+Not finished yet!
 I pause here in late October 2025.
 Tell the customers I have gone fishing.

+<p><a href="#components">Back to List of Components</a></p>